 Sir Hossein Yassaie

 “At the heart of many societal advancements is the enabling technology of Electronic and Electrical Systems.”
-Warren East, ARM
+Warren East, Rolls Royce

 While there is a fundamental dependence today, by 2020 it will be even more so.
 Business opportunities will be huge with no single nation having a global monopoly.
 Through close scrutiny, ESCO demonstrates the UK is one of the globally recognised nodes of leading capability and excellence in the world.
 Yet this position is under threat from other regions where the strategic partnerships between industry, academia and government is stronger.

-“…failure to recognise the importance of Electronic Systems would be a very dangerous development for the UK… a strategic and lasting partnership with government is fundamental to our future success” Sir Hossein Yassaie, Imagination Technologies
+“…failure to recognise the importance of Electronic Systems would be a very dangerous development for the UK… a strategic and lasting partnership with government is fundamental to our future success” Sir Hossein Yassaie

 By working together, industry, academia, government and public sector bodies can deliver results.
 However, it cannot be left to government to improve the future prospects of the industry; that’s down to us, the leaders of the industry today, to identify where improvements can be made and then take ownership to make them happen.